kekikcilerakin/qlik-app-to-json-v1/README.md

 ## How to Install
 Import the zip file from /qmc/extensions

-Note: Only works on Windows.
+Note: Only supported on Windows.